andersonfpcorrea/banner-theme-component/README.md

 3 - In the components list, click on `Simple top banner`

-4 - Edit the text and the link to be rendered in the banner.
+4 - Edit the text and the link to be rendered in the banner, and also its background color.
 Select the themes in which the banner should be included